deanrobin333/shopright/README.md

 `pip install -r requirements.txt`

 ### 4. Set up environment variables
-Create a .env file in the root directory and add any necessary environment variables
+Create a .env file in the root directory and add any necessary environment variables, and specify database

+- for mongodb
+    O_URI=mongodb://localhost:27017/<database_name>
 - have the variable `SECRET_KEY='some random jumbled text'
     - replace "some random jumbled text" with your own jumbled text.